 - Mortality surveillance: This is a primary responsibility of the department.
 Mortality follow-up for all cohorts (LSS, F1, in utero) continues on a 3-year cycle.
-Mortality data are complete through 2016 and include underlying cause of death as well as associated causes of death.
-Archiving has been conducted of early-period materials (scanning and digitization) including questionnaires for the major cohorts and other members in preparation of the Research Resource Center (Sakata R). - Hiroshima and Nagasaki tumor/tissue registries: Precise information of cancer incidence and histological diagnosis of cancers is essential for radiation risk analyses of cancer.
+Mortality data are complete through 2017 and include underlying cause of death as well as associated causes of death.
+Archiving has been conducted of early-period materials (scanning and digitization) including questionnaires for the major cohorts and other subjects in preparation of the Research Resource Center (Sakata R). - · Hiroshima and Nagasaki tumor/tissue registries: Precise information of cancer incidence and histological diagnosis of cancers is essential for radiation risk analyses of cancer.
 The Dept. of Epidemiology has a long history of taking care of the local systems of national and local cancer registries and tissue registries in Hiroshima and Nagasaki, including publishing annual reports.
 Also, the Department is collecting the information regarding the members of all cohorts from those registries.
-Cancer incidence information of LSS through 2017 in Hiroshima and 2015 in Nagasaki will be obtained by March, 2021, from national/local cancer registries and tissue registries (Sugiyama H).
-Population-based information has been analyzed for specific purposes to underpin radiation risk analyses (Sugiyama H). - Pathology studies: A database that indexes RERF specimens of formalin- fixed paraffinembedded tissues is being developed with inventory of the samples for future specimen utilization and storage in the Biosample Research Center of RERF.
-Preservation and utilization of pathological materials from A-bomb survivors in the Hiroshima and Nagasaki areas continues in collaboration with community hospitals and universities (Ozasa K). - Individual Radiation Dose: Individual doses were already updated for the LSS and in utero cohorts.
-Currently information that is needed to update individual dose of parents of the F_1 cohort members to DS02R1 is being computerized at the Master File section in collaboration with the Dept. of Statistics (Sakata R).

-- Research Resource Center (RRC), Biosample Research Center (BRC), and Data Management/Documentation Committee (DMDC): Documents and biosamples in the Master File Section, Tumor and Tissue Registry Office, and Pathology Laboratory are indexed and digitized in relation to the above centers, and the principles for utilization of those materials are discussed in the committee (Ozasa K, Sakata R, Sugiyama H). - Security control: Documents for all procedures entailing management of personal information at all sections of the Dept. of Epidemiology were prepared and reviewed to secure personal information of study populations.
+Since the legal system of national cancer registry is active for cancer cases diagnosed in 2016 or later, the department staff has made huge efforts to utilize the information for studies at RERF.
+But there are still practical problems due to the legal restrictions such as strict safety control standard of facilities, unlinkable anonymization in analytical datasets, discarding the datasets after completion of study, no transfer of data to overseas countries, and so on, so we should make further efforts to overcome them together with epidemiologists outside RERF.
+The tissue registry in Hiroshima was ceased in 2021, so we are planning alternative methods to collect the information of histological materials of LSS subjects with local pathologists in Hiroshima.
+The tissue registry in Nagasaki is continued and the information is continuously available for us.
+Cancer incidence information of LSS through 2017 in both Hiroshima and Nagasaki will be obtained by March 2022, from the national cancer registry (Sugiyama H).
+Populationbased information has been analyzed for specific purposes to underpin radiation risk analyses and is planned to contribute to the worldwide summary program called the Cancer Incidence in Five Continents, XII, by the International Agency for Research on Cancer (IARC)/International Association of Cancer Registries (IACR) (Sugiyama H). - Pathology studies: A database that indexes RERF specimens of formalin- fixed paraffin-embedded tissues is being developed with inventory of the samples for future specimen utilization and storage in the Biosample Research Center of RERF.
+Preservation and utilization of pathological materials from A-bomb survivors in the Hiroshima and Nagasaki areas continues in collaboration with community hospitals and universities (Ozasa K). - Individual Radiation Dose: Individual doses were already updated to DS02R1 for the LSS and in utero cohorts and will be updated for the parents of F1 cohort members by March 2022 in collaboration with the Dept. of Statistics (Sakata R). - Research Resource Center (RRC), Biosample Research Center (BRC), and Data Management/Documentation Committee (DMDC): Documents and biosamples in the Master File Section, Tumor and Tissue Registry Office, and Pathology Laboratory are indexed and digitized in relation to the above centers, and the principles for utilization of those materials are discussed in the committee (Ozasa K, Sakata R, Sugiyama H). - Security control: Documents for all procedures entailing management of personal information at all sections of the Dept. of Epidemiology were prepared and reviewed to secure personal information of study subjects.
 Organizational, personal, instrumental, and technical safety measures have been implemented.
 Education of all staff with access to personal information is ongoing (Ozasa K, Sakata R, Sugiyama H).